quiqr/quiqr-book/content/docs/poppygo-app/02-Reference/03-content-model/_index.md

 |----------|------------|-----------|------------------------------------------------------------|
 | key      | string     | mandatory | this refers to the key of the defined Single of Collection |

-## Form Input Components
+## Model Input Fields

-the main keys Singles, Collections and Partials can have fields definitions.
+The main keys Singles, Collections and Dynamics can have fields definitions.
 These are the building blocks for creating forms.
+Read more about in [model input fields]()